Young Women Muslim Association of Singapore: 1970s

 As Singapore attained independence and the government trying to industrialize the young city-state, the YWMA stepped up their services to prepare the Muslim women for the challenges of a changing society.

-The YWMA formulated courses that were more catered to the growing modern world, such as Basic Electricity Course, Financial Management courses.
+The YWMA formulated courses that were more catered to the growing modern world, such as Basic Electricity Course and Financial Management courses.
 The YWMA started to conduct flag-days, with help from student volunteers, to fund their activities.

 With more funding, the YWMA extended its services to beyond that of just developing housewives.
 The Social Affairs Department of YWMA started to visit several girls' homes to tutor and mentor these young girls so that they could learn to rebuild their lives.

 1980s

 The 1980s was significant as it saw the YWMA shift from small scale courses and social work to being a serious organization.
 The YWMA set up its first kindergarten to emphasize the importance of early education in the Muslim community.
 Within the kindergartens, there were courses for the parents, such as Effective Parenting and Personal Growth.
 Such courses were aimed at creating a strong family unit, which would nurture children who would grow up to be aspiring adults.